-Rabbi Karen L. Fox uniquely qualified to instruct rabbinic students in Practical Rabbinics and Pastoral Counseling.
+Rabbi Karen L. Fox is Instructor of Practical Rabbinics at HUC-JIR's Skirball Campus in Los Angeles.
+She is uniquely qualified to instruct rabbinical students in Practical Rabbinics and Pastoral Counseling.
 She is among the first women rabbis ordained by Hebrew Union College-Jewish Institute of Religion, in 1978.
 She received her Masters in Counseling Psychology from Pepperdine University in 1991 and became a California licensed Marriage and Family Therapist in 1994.
 She has extensive training in bereavement, spiritual practice and law and ethics for clergy and psychotherapists.

 Rabbi Fox has served the community as an advocate for the Reform movement (UAHC, now URJ); as a camp director and pulpit rabbi at Wilshire Boulevard Temple for 25 years and now, as an Instructor in Practical Rabbinics and Pastoral Counseling at HUC LA since 2014.
 She has served in leadership of the CCAR, as a Board member, Ethics committee participant and mentor and President of PARR, the Pacific Association of Reform Rabbis.

 Over her career, Rabbi Fox was privileged to study at the Sholom Hartman Institute in Jerusalem and the Institute for Jewish Spirituality.

 She is the principal of Rabbi Karen Fox: In Context, a private practice targeted to clergy of all faiths, providing a safe, compassionate and confidential place for clergy to be heard, reflect and strategize.

 Rabbi Fox has written articles on Women and the Rabbinate and on practical rabbinic concerns, as well as published Seasons for Celebration (Perigee-Putnam, 1992).